joeyeng/contenthash-replace-webpack-plugin/README.md

 Content Hash Replace Webpack Plugin
 ================================
 [![Total Downloads](https://img.shields.io/npm/dt/contenthash-replace-webpack-plugin.svg)](https://npm-stat.com/charts.html?package=contenthash-replace-webpack-plugin)

-This plugin works side by side with [ExtractTextPlugin](https://www.npmjs.com/package/extract-text-webpack-plugin) when using content hashes in filenames for caching.
+This plugin is for transforming bundle references in your html files with cache friendly filenames using content hashes.
+It's meant to work side by side with [ExtractTextPlugin](https://www.npmjs.com/package/extract-text-webpack-plugin) (when using content hashes).
+Its main use is for processing css file references.
+Images should work too, but I haven't tested it.
+It was made generic enough to handle js bundle references as well, but as of this writing it appears using [contenthash] is not supported for naming js bundles.

 **Tip**: Just use this plugin for your production/staging builds.